Attack of the 50 Foot Woman

 Attack of the 50 Foot Woman is a 1958 independently made American science fiction horror film directed by Nathan H. Juran (credited as Nathan Hertz) and starring Allison Hayes, William Hudson and Yvette Vickers.
 It was produced by Bernard Woolner.
 The screenplay was written by Mark Hanna, and the original music score was composed by Ronald Stein.
-The film was distributed in the United States by Allied Artists as a double feature with War of the Satellites.
+The film was distributed in the United States on May 18, 1958 by Allied Artists as a double feature alongside War of the Satellites.

-The Allied Artists television version runs 75 minutes instead of 66, including a long printed crawl at the beginning and end, repeated sequences, and hold-frames designed to optically lengthen the film's running time.
+The edited Allied Artists television version runs 75 minutes instead of 66, adding a long printed crawl at the beginning and end, repeated sequences, and hold-frames designed to optically lengthen the film's running time.

 The film's storyline concerns the plight of a wealthy heiress whose close encounter with an enormous alien in his round spacecraft causes her to grow into a giantess, complicating her marriage which is already troubled by a philandering husband.

 Attack of the 50 Foot Woman is a variation on other 1950s science fiction films that featured size-changing humans: The Amazing Colossal Man (1957), its sequel War of the Colossal Beast (1958), and The Incredible Shrinking Man (1957); in this case, a woman is the protagonist.
 The film's popularity and cult status has spawned numerous parodies and homages in popular media.

 Plot

 A television announcer reports sightings of a red fireball around the world.
-Facetiously, he calculates its path will take it to California.
-Nancy Archer, a wealthy but highly troubled woman with a history of emotional instability and immoderate drinking, is driving on a road that night in an American desert.
+Meanwhile, Nancy Archer, a wealthy but highly troubled woman with a history of emotional instability and immoderate drinking, is driving on a road that night in an American desert.
 A glowing sphere settles on the deserted highway in front of her, causing her to veer off the road.
 When she gets out to investigate the object, a huge creature exits and reaches for her.